Stavros/Multiplier4bit/README.md

 ## Information

-This is a VHDL project for DSD-I1* a Cyclone IV FPGA built in Quartus 18.1 to build a 2 x 4bit number multiplier using Full Adders and Half Adders and is based in the example of the book
+This is a VHDL project for DSD-I1* a Cyclone IV FPGA built in Quartus 18.1 to build a 2 x 4bit number multiplier using Full Adders and Half Adders.

 **Diagram**:
 ![Diagram](./Multiplier4bit.jpg)